REVISED: Wednesday, February 4, 2015

 I. BAYES RULE

-Invented by 18th century British mathematician, Rev. Thomas Bayes, a Presbyterian minister.
+Invented by a 18th century British mathematician, Rev. Thomas Bayes, a Presbyterian minister.

 P( A | B ) = ( P( B | A ) * P(A) ) / P( B )